-Best keyboards for the 12.9-inch iPad Pro
+What keyboard cases will fit the 2017 12.9 iPad Pro?

-What are the best keyboard for the iPad Pro?
+What are the best keyboard options for the 2017 12.9 iPad Pro?

-The impressive 12.9-inch display of the iPad Pro may offer plenty of room for typing, but there's nothing like the feel and accuracy of a quality keyboard under your fingertips.

-Luckily there are some excellent 12.9-inch iPad Pro keyboards available that can help you pump out those emails, spreadsheets, and more with a quickness!
+If you've purchased the 12.9-inch iPad Pro, chances are you're looking to do work beyond the occasional viewing of a film or playing of a game.
+And should you plan to use your machine professionally, you'll likely want to pick up a physical keyboard to augment your workflow.

+Note: Though the second-generation 12.9-inch iPad Pro hasn't changed in its dimensions, camera improvements have altered the positioning of both the rear camera and its flash.
+As such, if you plan on using your iPad's camera, you may have to buy a new keyboard case.
+All the options below fit the second-generation 12.9-inch iPad Pro; we've noted if they interfere with the camera system.

 Apple Smart Keyboard

-This full-size keyboard attaches to the iPad Pro using the smart connector and allows for charging and a two-way exchange of data—no Bluetooth required!
+Apple's 12.9-inch full-size keyboard attaches to the iPad Pro using the Smart Connector and allows for charging and a two-way exchange of data — no Bluetooth required.

-The Smart Keyboard folds into a slim, lightweight cover to protect the iPad Pro from imperfections when not in use.
-The laser ablated keys feature a highly durable woven fabric on top that provides a spring-like tension for each and every key and is also spill resistant in case your beverage takes a tumble.
+The $169 Smart Keyboard also folds into a slim, lightweight cover to protect the iPad Pro's screen when not in use.
+Its woven fabric keys do take a slight adjustment period, but as long as you don't mind the texture, you'll be typing away in no time.

-Using a super thin sheet of nylon and metal, the conductive material of this iPad Pro keyboard eliminates the need for pesky wires or time consuming charges.
+Because the keyboard only provides a front — rather than a rear — cover for the 12.9-inch model, this keyboard will work with both the 2015 first-generation and 2017 second-generation 12.9-inch iPad Pro.

 Logitech Create Backlit Keyboard Case

+Though these keyboards have to be charged on occasion, they often offer a cheaper entry into the world of physical iPad keyboards, and are usually lighter and offer more viewing angles than their Smart Connector brethren.

-Apple Magic Keyboard
+Apple Magic Keyboard and Canopy Case

-The Magic Keyboard from Apple is a safe bet as well, connecting to the iPad Pro via Bluetooth.

-The slim and sleek design of this keyboard weighs in at only a half-pound and packs a rechargeable battery that typically lasts over a month before needing another boost.
-Apple has improved the scissor mechanism underneath each key for a lower profile and sturdier build.
+Apple's $99 Magic Keyboard is a simple choice for iPad users looking to type on their iPad, but not a poor one.
+For one, if you have an iMac, you likely already have a Magic Keyboard lying around.
+It connects via Bluetooth to your iPad, offering a half-pound typing option with a rechargeable battery that lasts over a month.

+You can even pair it with a carrying case that doubles as a stand if you're interested: Studio Neat's $40 Canopy offers a synthetic canvas and microfiber stand that both protects your keyboard when not in use and sets up as a nice prop for working with your iPad at an angle.

 Reader comments